ZhengyuWu0924/ECS150/REPORT.md

   and ```isAppend()``` to detect if the original command entered by

-  user include any output redirection signal, pipe signal, or append
+  user includes any of the signals- output redirection signal,

-  signals.
+  pipe signal, or append signals.

   + Output redirection